-Lisa Fisher has visited Zambia many times, both in a professional capacity as a travel consultant and also on holiday in her childhood.
+Fiona Herring has visited Zambia many times, both in a professional capacity as a travel consultant and also on holiday in her childhood.
 Here she answers some of the questions we are asked regularly by customers interested in going on holiday in Zambia.
-You can email Lisa directly with questions or ring her on 020 7666 1250.
+You can call her directly on 020 7666 1250.

 Why would I choose Zambia for a safari holiday?

 I think you’ll be wowed by Zambia’s warm welcoming people, its diverse national parks (there’s a huge mix of habitats and animals), top-class game viewing by open safari vehicle, boat or on a walking safari.
 Add to this the opportunity to see the Victoria Falls, and you’ve got some irrefutable reasons why you should to go on holiday in Zambia!
 It’s one of my favourite countries and somewhere that works for people who have been on safari before as well as for first timers.

 How do we get there?

 There are direct flights from London to Lusaka a couple of times a week, or you can go via other countries such as South Africa and Kenya.
 Livingstone is another gateway, especially convenient if you are only going to Victoria Falls.

 Due to the great distances between the national parks, light aircraft flights are generally the best way to travel within Zambia.
 There is the possibility of road transfers on some routings, such as from the lower Zambezi back to Lusaka.

 If there was one thing I shouldn’t miss, what would you recommend?